-In Tasmania, the substitute decision-maker appointed by you is an enduring guardian.
+In Western Australia, the substitute decision-maker appointed by you is an enduring guardian or joint enduring guardian.

 You may want to choose and appoint one or more adults to this role.
-To do this you need to complete the Instrument appointing enduring guardian form.
+To do this you need to complete the Enduring power of guardianship form.
 The form has specific requirements for completion and witnessing.
 Your chosen enduring guardian must accept this role by signing the form.
-The form must be registered with the Guardianship and Administration Board.
-It is not legally binding until registered.
-To register, lodge at any Service Tasmania Shop.